TomYelnikoff/demo_git/README.md

 This is a simple readme file
 ##Heading2

-A line of text in the BASE
+A line of text in the LOCAL